Stances of Faiths on LGBTQ Issues: Church of Jesus Christ of Latter-day Saints (Mormons)

 The Church of Jesus Christ of Latter-day Saints (LDS Church), informally known as the Mormon Church, is the fourth largest denomination in the United States with a global membership of more than 16 million.
 Adherence to Christian doctrine is expanded to encompass the teachings of The Book of Mormon and other teachings originating with Joseph Smith, who established the Church in 1830, in New York State.

 The Church has a pyramidal structure.
-Ultimate authority lies with the First Presidency, and comprises the President, who is most commonly referred to as the Prophet and the two most senior Apostles who are his counsellors.
+Ultimate authority lies with the First Presidency, and comprises the President, who is most commonly referred to as the Prophet, and his two counsellors.
 The second-highest governing body, the Quorum of the Twelve Apostles, is appointed by the president, with each Prophet succeeded by the most senior apostle at his death.
 Beneath them are the Quorums of 70, which are considered general authorities and can teach and proclaim anywhere in the world.

 The Church is divided into 22 regions across the world.
 Those regions are further divided into Stakes, each consisting of five to twelve Wards (usually a single church or parish) led by a Bishop.